 Note that if there are shrubs, trees, and bushy areas surrounding your lawn and yard, there may be many other types of spiders hunting in your lawn than the ones we’ve identified above.

-Are Grass Spiders Dangerous and Poisonous?
+Are Grass Spiders Poisonous and Dangerous?

 The American grass spider produces toxins that can quickly paralyze their prey.
 Their prey are mostly small insects found in the lawn or grassy areas.
 As a homeowner, your worry is knowing whether the grass spider’s bite is poisonous and dangerous to your health.

-• Grass spiders may bite but their venom does not affect humans.
+- Grass spiders may bite but their venom does not affect humans.

-• Wolf spiders can bite especially when disturbed.
+- Wolf spiders can bite especially when disturbed.
 The bite will hurt but it is not life-threatening.

-• Hobo spiders hardly attack people unless provoked.
+- Hobo spiders hardly attack people unless provoked.
 They’re aggressive hunters but not to human beings.
 When they bite, their venom is fairly dangerous.

 Most of us like playing lawn and yard games.
 If you think your lawn is infested with spiders, it might be dangerous because you’ll be risking spider bites.
 Some spider bites can be painful and dangerous.
 If you suspect you’ve been bitten by a venomous spider, seek immediate medical attention.

-Do Lawn Spiders Bite?
+Do Grass Spiders Bite?

 Wolf spiders are known to bite especially when disturbed.
 However, they are not aggressive and will hardly bite you if not disturbed.
 These spiders are venomous, but their bites will hardly require treatment.